Midhun-S-Nair/Log-Analysis-Script/README.md

 - Detected suspicious activities based on failed login attempts.

 Additionally, a CSV file (log_analysis_results.csv) is generated with the results.

-## Prerequisites

-- Python 3.7 or higher.
-- Required libraries (listed in requirements.txt).

 ## Usage